 start the wound bleeding again.
 If a small wound dust with antiseptic

 powder and leave.
-If an artery has been severed, put a tournquet in
+If an artery has been severed, put a tourniquet in

 between the heart and the wound and take immediately to the vet.
 Never

-leave a torniquet on for more than 20 minutes.
+leave a tourniquet on for more than 20 minutes.
 Release for a few minutes

 applied to cuts on pads is very helpful for quick healing).

 CYSTS are usually found when grooming your dog you will

 find small hard lumps which, when squeezed, emit hard, string-like pus.

 When empty, dab with disinfectant. they will often disappear as quickly as